TeamMH/minehut.xyz/pages/plugins/other/imageonmap.md

 ### ToMap Command

-Firstly, make sure you have a free inventory slot, as the plugin will give you a map.
+First, make sure you have a free inventory slot, as the plugin will give you a map.
 The main command we will be using is **/tomap** .
 You can resize the maps by adding the width and height after the keyword resize, for example **/tomap url resize 2 4**.
 You can also change the scaling method by replacing the resize keyword to **resize-stretched** to stretch the image to the surface _\(the image may be distorted\)_, or **resize-covered** to to ensure the image covers the whole surface _\(the image will never be distorted, but some parts may be lost near the borders\)_.
 The permission node for this is **imageonmap.new**.

 ### Maps Command: